codacy/docs/docs/your-repositories/what-are-the-different-grades-and-how-are-they-calculated?-(207994765).md

 # What are the different Grades and how are they calculated?

-## <span style="font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">1.
-Overall Grade</span>
+## 1. Overall Grade

 ------------------------------------------------------------------------

 Codacy gives an overall grade to help you better understand the quality of your repository.
 Grades range from **A** to **F**, **A** being the highest grade.

 Note the grading is performed on a branch level, to give a better understanding of the code quality on a branch basis.

 ## 2. Category Grades